Nikitsatsiki/data-ber-10-19/module-1_projects/data-thieves-project/your-project/README.md

 We used an open API and a csv-Datafile from kaggle.<br/>
 While selecting data, it was important to us, that geographical data is provided, to be able, to make further investigations based on this in the future. <br/>
 **Bike Sharing API:** <br/>
-This dataset had the following columns: <br/>
+This dataset has the following columns: <br/>
 * city
 * country
 * latitude